-It can also be the generic term for a number of compounds that include L-carnitine, L-acetylcarnitine, acetyl-L-carnitine, and L-propionyl carnitine, however, when the term carnitine is mentioned, most people will see it as a common fat loss ingredient that can be found in numerous and different types of fat loss products.
-More recently, there have been a few specialized formulas which combine different types or versions of carnitine into one product, the advantage being that this combination results in numerous benefits not obtainable with standard l-carnitine.
+It can also be the generic term for a number of compounds that include L-carnitine, L-acetyl carnitine, acetyl-L-carnitine, and L-propionyl carnitine.
+However, most people see it as a common fat loss ingredient found in numerous fat loss products.
+More recently, there have been a few specialized formulas which combine different types or versions of carnitine into one product.
+The advantage is that this combination results in numerous benefits not obtainable with standard l-carnitine.
 However, most people will use this as part of their fat loss strategy.

 - The primary benefit is that carnitine helps burn fat for energy, contributing towards fat loss and muscular energy.

 - Research is ongoing regarding other potential benefits of carnitine, such as: heart health, brain health and infant nutrition, among others.

 In these supplement guides, specifically creatine, I have talked about the energy systems of the body.
 Read about carnitine and it’s role in energy production to see how it ties into the discussion regarding creatine.
 It ties in with the Aerobic Glycolytic System, or the Oxygen System.

 The main source of energy for this system is carbohydrates from muscle stores and the blood stream, and stored fats.
 In order for this system to work there needs to be oxygen present.
 The waste products are carbon dioxide, which we exhale, and water.
 This system, if the activity is not too intense, can continue indefinitely assuming the body has glucose, fat, and oxygen.
 However, if the activity is too intense then glucose may run out, and the body will produce lactic acid.
 This is oxygen deficit.

 Also, no single system works by itself.
 The duration and intensity of the activity will determine which system is the primary one.
 However, they are all used to some degree.